georgetown-cset/rhetorical-frames/README.md

 2.)
 Our [annotation guide](Rhetorical_Frames_Annotation_Guidelines.pdf).

-3.) <Something here about ids of the metadata???>

-4.)
+3.)
 The [queries](sql/) we performed on the metadata once it was loaded into BQ for analysis purposes.

 # Data Selection